-Screen Action Welcome Click Next.
-Select archive server(s) The available a rchive servers on the network are listed.
+Screen Action Welcome Click Next .
+Select archive server(s) The available a archive servers on the network are listed.
 If the archive server you want to attach to is listed, select it.
-If the archive server you want is not shown: a.
-Click Add. b.
-In the Add Server manually dialog box, type the system name and click OK.
-A login dialog box is displayed if your account does not hav sufficient access rights.
-Log in with a user account with attach access to file vaults on the archive server. c.
-Select the new archive server.
-3. To connect t to other archive servers with file vaults, select them.
-4. Click Next .
-Select vault(s) All file vaults on the selected archive servers are listed.
-1. Select the valuts for which you want to create a local file valut view.
+If the archive server you want is not shown: i .
+Id Server manually dialog box, type the system d click OK . sufficient alog box is displayed if your account does not have access rights.
+Log in with a user account with ccess to file vaults on the archive server. c.
+Select the e new archive server.
+To connect t them.
+Click Next. to other archive servers with file vaults, select Select vault(s) lect vault(s) All file vaults on the selected archive servers are listed.
+1. Select the v aults for which you want to create a local file vault view.
 2. Click Next .
-Select location Choose where the file vault view will be created.
-You can place the view in any location; however, for a share view that is accessible to all profiles on the system, create i in the root of the local hard drive to make it easily accessible Select the type of view to create: Only for me The local view is only accessible to the Windows profile that is currently logged on the system.
+Select location 1.
+Choose whe re the file vault view will be created. view that is ce the view in any location; however, for a shared accessible to all profiles on the system, create it of the local hard drive to make it easily accessible.
+2. Select the ty ype of view to create: Only for me The local view is only accessible to the Windows profile that is currently logged on the system.
 Use this option when multiple users are using the same system; for example, in a terminal server or Citrix environment.
 Place the local file vault view in a user folder that is accessible to the currently logged-in profile.
-For details, see Using Enterprise PDM on a Terminal Server on page 61.
+For details, see Using Enterprise PDM on a Terminal Server on page 68.
 For all users on this computer The local view is accessible to all Windows profiles on this system (preferred).
 The user currently logged in must have local administrator rights to use this option because it requires updating the local system registry.
-For details, see Using a Shared File Vault View with Multiple User Profiles on page 60.
+For details, see Using a Shared File Vault View with Multiple User Profiles on page 67.
+2 Click Next